I Think I Love My Wife

-I Think I Love My Wife is a 2007 American romantic comedy film starring Chris Rock, Gina Torres and Kerry Washington.
+I Think I Love My Wife is a 2007 American romantic comedy film starring Chris Rock, Kerry Washington and Gina Torres.
 Rock co-wrote the film with Louis C.K. and also directed and produced it.
 It is a remake of the 1972 French film Love in the Afternoon by Éric Rohmer.
+The film was released on March 16, 2007 and received generally negative reviews from critics.